-- (a) Steer the Bank's business to profitability through technology. - (b) Review, monitor and enforce implementation of the Bank's IT strategy. - (C) Reviews short to mid-term trends and makes recommendations. - (d) Harmonizes all IT related budget entries from other Departments with the provisions in the ITbudget. - (e) Serves as support and advisory to the Executive Committee on IT and Information Security matters. - (f) Assesses the criticality of IT spend. - (g) Reviews and monitors IT budget implementation. - (h) Serves as a governing council/steering committee for the Information Security Management System. - (i) Resolves issues or conflicts that, if unresolved, would jeopardize the successful completion of approved IT initiatives and programmes. - (j) Makes recommendations on resources required to implement proposed IT initiatives and programmes. - (k) Reviews the performance and effectiveness of IT activities. - (I) Ensures IT leadership meets on a quarterly basis with the Bank's user groups to further align IT initiatives with business needs.
+- (a) Steer the Bank's business to profitability through technology; - (b) Reviews, monitors and enforces implementation of the Bank's IT strategy; - (c) Reviews short to mid-term trends and makes recommendations - (d) Harmonizes all IT related budget entries from other Departments with the provisions in the IT budget; - (e) Serves as support and advisory to the Executive Committee on IT and Information Security matters; - (f) Assesses the criticality of IT spend; - (g) Reviews and monitors IT budget implementation; - (h) Serves as a governing council/steering committee for the Information Security Management System; - (i) Resolves issues or conflicts that, if unresolved, would jeopardize the successful completion of approved IT initiatives and programmes; - (j) Makes recommendations on resources required to implement proposed IT initiatives and programmes; - (k) Reviews the performance and effectiveness of IT activities; and - (I) Ensures IT leadership meets on a quarterly basis with the Bank's user groups to further align IT initiatives with business needs.

-(ix).
+ix.
 Information Security Steering Committee